 1) Do you try to figure out what the other person wants you to say instead of just saying what you mean?

 2) Do you have to convince someone else of your opinion no matter what he or she thinks?

 3) Do you judge the other person, even slightly, as unimportant?

-I was talking to a corporate executive who asked me why a manager in her company wouldn’t talk to her when there were problems in production.
-I asked her how she listened to him the last few times he brought a problem to her attention.
-When she started to reflect on her approach it became clear why he stopped talking to her.
+I was talking to a corporate executive who asked me why a manager in her company wouldn’t speak to her when there were problems in production.
+I asked her how she listened to him the last few times he brought a challenge to her attention.
+When she started to reflect on her approach, it became clear why he stopped talking to her.

 Not all conversations are easy to have.
-Most likely the easiest conversations happen when there’s nothing at stake.
-When what you value is at stake, you up the odds on the importance of any conversation.
+Most likely, the most comfortable conversations happen when there’s nothing at stake.
+When what you value is at stake, you up the odds on the importance of any discussion.
 How do you have a conversation that makes a difference both in results and relationships?

-Let’s all bring the practice of generous listening, civility, and a “be here now” curiosity instead of any defensive posturing or my way or the highway conclusions.
-Of course, the first step is being aware of your own responses, and quickly shifting, when needed, to a conversational, we’re in this together, way of speaking.
+Let’s all bring the practice of putting people at ease, generous listening, civility, and a “be here now” curiosity instead of any defensive posturing.
+Of course, the first step is being aware of your responses and quickly shifting, when needed, to a conversational, we’re in this together, way of speaking.